garrettgman/garrettgman.github.io/science.md

 ### 5. Data Science

-1. Data Science does not change the scientific method, it applies it to bolder questions.
+1. If the above method is science, what is data science?
+The same thing.
+Data Science does not change the scientific method, it applies it to messier questions.
 2. Consider a new example - Does height affect weight?
-    1.  plot data `xyplot()`
+    1.  plot data `xyplot(weight ~ height, data = )`
     2. Yes, this appears to be a useful "law", but it does not exactly predict the data points.
-Why not?
+        1. Each value of height is associated with multiple values of weight, a group of values
+        2. But the group of values at *h**e**i**g**h**t*<sub>1</sub> is different from the group of values at *h**e**i**g**h**t*<sub>2</sub>.
+In other words, the range of possible values for weight is different at different heights.
+If you are clever, you can use height to predict the range of possible weights.

+    3. If a natural law connects height and weight, why don't the values of height exactly predict the values of weight?
         1.  other things in addition to height affect weight
         2. You can think of `weight ~ height` as a partial or incomplete law.

-    3. Complete laws predict individual values
+            1. Complete laws predict individual values
-    4. Incomplete laws predict distributions, a collection of points centered around a range of values
+            2. Incomplete laws predict distributions, a collection of points centered around a range of values

-3. Modern data has revealed that almost every law we work with will be an incomplete law.
+3. Modern measurements have revealed that almost every law we work with will be an incomplete law.
     1. The universe is so connected that it is difficult to find events controlled by a small set of variables.
     2. Example of law of gravitation (or maybe *F* = *M**A*)